splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/metrics-ootb-k8s.rst

 .. note::

-  In addition to the metrics shown on this page, most instances also send metrics from the :ref:`kubernetes-cluster-receiver`.
-Cluster Receiver metrics are an important part of monitoring any kubernets installation.
+  In addition to the metrics shown on this page, most Collector instances also send metrics from the :ref:`kubernetes-cluster-receiver`, which are an important part of monitoring any Kubernetes installation.
 Refer to that page as well as the metrics listed here.

-  To see the Collector's internal metrics, refer to :ref:`metrics-internal-collector`.
+  For the Collector's internal metrics, see :ref:`metrics-internal-collector`.

 Container level metrics and dimensions
 ============================================================================